ishant3366/MineAlert/README.md

 # MineAlert
-AI and IoT-Integrated Autonomous Mine Detection : AI-powered drone for autonomous landmine detection using multi-sensor fusion and real-time monitoring.
+AI Integrated Autonomous Mine Detection : AI-powered autonomous landmine detection using multi-sensor fusion and real-time monitoring.
 Integrates Twilio for instant SMS alerts upon detection, enhancing safety and efficiency.

 Overview :
-This project aims to revolutionize landmine detection using AI-integrated drones equipped with multi-sensor fusion and real-time monitoring.
+This project aims to revolutionize landmine detection using AI-integrated detection equipped with multi-sensor fusion and real-time monitoring.
 By leveraging machine learning models like YOLOv8 and Faster R-CNN, the drone autonomously detects landmines, reducing human risk and improving accuracy.
 Once a landmine is detected, Twilio sends an instant SMS notification to alert the user.

 Features :
 ✅ AI-Powered Detection – Uses YOLOv8 and computer vision for accurate landmine identification.